United States v Iran (1998 FIFA World Cup): Aftermath

-The match had a profound impact on the career of Iranian-American Afshin Ghotbi, who was working as part of the technical staff of the USMNT.
-The emotional game between the United States and Iran persuaded Afshin into entering the path as a football coach, ultimately went on to take charge of the Iranian national team from 2009 to 2011, the first American to coach Iran.
+The match had a profound impact on the career of Iranian American Afshin Ghotbi, who was working as part of the technical staff of the USMNT.
+The emotional game between the United States and Iran persuaded Afshin into entering the path as a football coach, ultimately went on to take charge of the Iranian national team from 2009 to 2011, the second American to coach Iran after the very Jalal Talebi himself.